iqtree/iqtree.github.io/doc/AliSim.md

 In the following, we provide a short tutorial on how to use AliSim.

-Simulating alignments from a tree and model
+Simulating an alignment from a tree and model
 -------------------------------------------

 Similar to other software, AliSim can simulate a multiple sequence alignment from a given tree with branch lengths and a model with: